li-xinwei/QCAST-English-Tutor/README.md

 ## Deployment

 The application is configured for easy deployment on platforms like Vercel (frontend) and Railway (backend).
+The current version is deployed at [https://qcast-english-tutor.vercel.app/](https://qcast-english-tutor.vercel.app/).

 ## Limitations